 The RightWay Foundation helps transition-age foster youth get and keep good jobs despite the overwhelming trauma they have endured throughout their lives.
-We partner with foster youth to build a healthy, self-sufficient life, grounded in mental health treatment and solidified through employment.
+Our vision is that foster and justice system-involved youth have the opportunity to move from pain and disappointment to power and productivity.

 In which areas of Los Angeles will you be directly working?

 - South LA

 What is the problem that you are seeking to address?

 Within 18 months of leaving foster care, over 40% of foster youth will become homeless.
 Nationally, 50% of the homeless population spent time in foster care.
 65% of youth leaving foster care need immediate housing upon discharge.
 Within less than 12 months of release, more than 80% of transition-age youth who have been incarcerated or justice involved experience homelessness.
 This crisis is exacerbated by the limited availability of transitional housing, high cost of living, inflated rental market, and high rate of unemployment.
 In LA County, over 50% of former foster youth will be unemployed by age 24, while those employed earn an average of only $7,500 a year.
 The unemployment rate of former foster youth is rooted in unresolved trauma from the foster care system, with the rate of PTSD for former foster youth more than twice that American war veterans, and structural racism that compounds trauma and increases risk of socioeconomic immobility.

 Describe the project, program, or initiative that this grant will support to address the problem identified.